npm

 Getting Started

-scans your codebase for hardcoded secrets and suggests .env
+env-guardian scans your codebase for hardcoded secrets and suggests .env variables.

 Install Env-Guardian to your project